 The table below presents select unaudited pro forma consolidated income statement information of the Company as if the GreenLeaf and Hardie's acquisitions had occurred on December 25, 2021, and the CME acquisition had occurred on December 26, 2020.
 The pro forma results were prepared from financial information obtained from the sellers of the business, as well as information obtained during the due diligence process associated with the acquisitions.
 The pro forma information is not necessarily indicative of the Company's results of operations had the acquisitions been completed on the above date, nor is it necessarily indicative of the Company's future results.
-The pro forma information does not reflect any cost savings from operating efficiencies or synergies that could result from the acquisitions.
-The pro forma information reflects anotization and depreciation of the acquisitions at their respective fair value.
+The pro forma information does not reflect any cost savings from operating efficiencies or synergies that could result from the acquisitions, any incremental costs for transitioning to become a public company, and also does not reflect additional revenue opportunities following the acquisitions.
+The pro forma information reflects amortization and depreciation of the acquisitions at their respective fair value.
 The pro forma information also reflects additional interest expense that would have been incurred by the Company to finance the acquisitions.
 Pro forma interest expense was estimated based on the prevailing interest rates charged on the Company's senior secured term loan during fiscal 2022.
 CME did not have a pro forma impact during the fiscal year ended December 29, 2023 as it was included in the consolidated results of operations for the entire period.

 Fiscal Years Ended

-December 30, 2022
+December 29, 2023 December 30, 2022

 Net sales \$ 3,527,947 \$ 3,150,426

 Income before income taxes \$ 58,041 \$ 53,458